digbmc/command-line/sections/navigation.md

 cd ~
 ```

-(That's a tilde, on the top left of your keyboard.)
+(That's a tilde, usually found on the top left of a US keyboard.)
 One more command you might find useful is

 ```
 cd ..